Last updated: 21 August 2024

 The US Department of State report for Nigeria indicated that during 2017 the government brought formal charges under the SSMPA for the first time.

-53 men were arrested for celebrating a gay wedding in April.
+53 people were arrested for celebrating a gay wedding in April.
 They were charged with “belonging to a gang of unlawful society”.
+They reportedly pleaded not guilty, and the case was subsequently adjourned.
+The outcome of their cases is unclear.

-In July, police arrested around 70 people at a hotel party.
+In July, police arrested more than 40 men at a hotel attending an HIV awareness event.
+The police reportedly paraded the victims to the media, including their names, pictures and HIV status.
 The owner of the hotel and two staff members were charged with aiding and abetting homosexual activities contrary to Section 5(2) of the SSMPA.
+The outcome of their cases is unclear.

 2015